mabuonomo/yggdrasil-ts/README.md

 ### First
 * Compile the ts files.
-* Copy ormconfig.json and config.json into dist folder
+* Copy and rename config.json.dist, to config.json, into dist folder

 ### Run
 ```bash